estill01/AutoCoder_Toolkit/README.md

-# AutoCode Toolkit 🪄
+# AutoCoder Toolkit 🪄

-The AutoCode Toolkit helps you find and fix errors, perform code-quality refactoring, translate code between different programming languages (and find substitute packages and imports).
+The AutoCoder Toolkit helps you find and fix errors, perform code-quality refactoring, translate code between different programming languages (and find substitute packages and imports).

 ## Installation
 Clone the repo then install the dependencies via `poetry`: